SisyphusMD/archiver/README.md

 # Archiver

 Archiver is a powerful, highly-configurable backup tool, designed to remove barriers to following the [3-2-1 Backup Strategy](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/).
-It leverages the robust capabilities of [Duplicacy](https://github.com/gilbertchen/duplicacy) to create encrypted and de-duplicated backups, and automates the process of intiating, copying, pruning, and restoring Duplicacy repositories for any directory or service to any number of storage backends.
-It provides an easy way to run custom pre- and post-backup scripts for each directory or service, while offering scheduling via Cron and notifications vs [Pushover](https://pushover.net).
+It leverages the robust capabilities of [Duplicacy](https://github.com/gilbertchen/duplicacy) to create encrypted and de-duplicated backups, and automates the processes of intiating, copying, pruning, and restoring Duplicacy repositories for any directory or service to any number of storage backends.
+It provides an easy way to run custom pre-backup, post-backup, and restore scripts for each directory or service, while offering scheduling via Cron and notifications vs [Pushover](https://pushover.net).

+## TLDR
+- Archiver will automate the backup of any configured directory to any number of SFTP and B2 storage backends.
+- By default, it will back up all files within the configured directory.
+- You can optionally:
+  - Include and exclude files and subdirectories from the backups
+  - Run custom bash scripts before and after each backup operation
+  - Configure custom restore scripts to quickly get your services running again when the worst happens.

 ## Features